 All students are required to take Physical Education unless a medical excuse is filed with the office.
-A doctor's excuse is required if a student is to be excused for more than 3 calendar days.
-Parent notes are valid for a 3 calendar day period.
+A doctor's excuse is required if a student is to be excused for more than three (3) calendar days.
+Parent notes are valid for up to a three (3) calendar day period.